Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

 Suppose $(Z^*,C^*)$ is an optimal solution to \eqref{eq:lrr}, then Lemma \ref{lemma:lrr:solution} concludes that the column space of $Z^*$ is a subspace of $V_X$.
 Hence, for $Z^*$ (or a part of $Z^*$) to exactly recover $V_0$, $V_0$ must be a subspace of $V_X$, i.e., the following is a necessary condition:

-To show how the above assumption can hold, we establish the following lemma which show that \eqref{eq:setting:2} can be satisfied when the outliers are independent to the samples (the proof is presented in Appendix \ref{sec:proof:lemma2}). \begin{lem} If $\spn{C_0}$ and $\spn{X_0}$ are independent to each other, i.e., $\spn{C_0}\cap\spn{X_0}=\{0\}$, then \eqref{eq:setting:2} holds. \end{lem}
+Note that if there are outliers that exactly lie on the subspaces, then $X$ will contain more samples than $X_0$ and thus the above condition is violated.
+So this condition can avoid the degenerative cases where the outliers palm themselves as subspace members.
+To show how it can hold, we establish the following lemma which show that \eqref{eq:setting:2} can be satisfied when the outliers are independent to the samples. \begin{lem} If $\spn{C_0}$ and $\spn{X_0}$ are independent to each other, i.e., $\spn{C_0}\cap\spn{X_0}=\{0\}$, then \eqref{eq:setting:2} holds. \end{lem}